oracle/python-oracledb/doc/src/user_guide/aq.rst

     queue.enqone(connection.msgproperties(payload=book))
     connection.commit()

-Dequeuing is done like this:
+Dequeuing can be done like this:

 .. code-block:: python